-Section I provides a description of the proposed Project, the environmental review process for the Project, the Authority and other agency Actions to be taken to implement the Project, and the location of records;
+Section I provides a description of the proposed Project, the environmental review process for the Project, the SFMTA and other agency Actions to be taken to implement the Project, and the location of records;

-Section II identifies the impacts found not to be significant;
+Section II identifies the impacts found not to be significant that do not require mitigation;

-Section III identifies potentially significant impacts that can be avoided or reduced through mitigation measures and describes the disposition of mitigation measures;
+Section III identifies potentially significant impacts that can be avoided or reduced through mitigation and describes the disposition of mitigation measures;

-Section IV identifies significant impacts that cannot be avoided or reduced to less-thansignificant levels and describes any applicable mitigation measures and the disposition of the mitigation measures and sets forth the economic, legal, social, technological or other considerations that support the rejection of certain mitigation measures as infeasible that were not incorporated into the Project; Section V evaluates the different project alternatives and the economic, legal, social, technological, or other considerations that support the rejection of the alternatives as infeasible that were not incorporated into the Project; and
+Section IV identifies significant impacts that cannot be avoided or reduce to less-than-significant levels and describes any applicable mitigation measures and the disposition of the mitigation measures and sets forth the economic, legal, social, technological or other considerations that support the rejection of certain mitigation measures as infeasible that were not incorporated into the Project;

+Section V evaluates the different project alternatives and the economic, legal, social, technological, or other considerations that support the rejection of the alternatives as infeasible that were not incorporated into the Project; and

-Section VI presents a statement of overriding considerations setting forth specific economic, legal, social, technological or other reasons in support of the Authority's approval of the Project in light of the significant unavoidable impacts discussed in Section V.
+Section VI presents a statement of overriding considerations setting forth specific economic, legal, social, technological or other reasons in support of the SFMTA's approval of the Project in light of the significant unavoidable impacts discussed in Section V.

-The Mitigation Monitoring and Reporting Program ("MMRP") for the mitigation measures that have been proposed for adoption is attached to these findings as Exhibit 1 and is incorporated by reference.
+The Mitigation Monitoring and Reporting Program ("MMRP") for the mitigation measures that have been proposed for adoption is attached to these findings as Exhibit 1.
 The Mitigation Monitoring and Reporting Program is required by CEQA Section 21081.6 and CEQA Guidelines Section 15091.
-It includes Table A setting forth each mitigation measure listed in the Final EIS/EIR that is required to reduce or avoid a significant adverse impact.
+It provides a Table A setting forth each mitigation measure listed in the Final EIS/EIR that is required to reduce or avoid a significant adverse impact.
 Exhibit 1 also specifies the agency responsible for implementation of each measure and establishes monitoring actions and a monitoring schedule.
-In addition, the findings include Table B in Exhibit 1, which lists Improvement Measures that the Authority recommends for implementation by the San Francisco Municipal Transportation Agency ("SFMTA"), and other implementing agencies, to further reduce effects of environmental impacts found to be less than significant.
+In addition, the findings include a Table B in Exhibit 1, which lists Improvement Measures for implementation by the SFMTA, and other implementing agencies, to further reduce effects of environmental impacts found to be less than significant.